 They are a part of her Global Angel Wings project, and she paints them worldwide to promote peace and hope.

-The street art here is something to be proud of.
-Something to show off to friends and family when they visit my little city.
+The street art in Richmond, VA is something to be proud of—something to show off to friends and family when they visit my little city.

-These huge murals are on the sides of restaurants, and shops that say, “Yep, you’re still in Richmond!“.
+They're the backdrops of the photos that my friends take after lunch in Carytown or a visit to the VMFA.
+These huge murals are on the sides of restaurants, shops, libraries, and businesses, and they say, "Yep, you're still in Richmond!"

 Cities famous for their #streetart: New York City, Miami, Los Angeles...
 Richmond, VA?
 In this photo essay, learn about the Richmond Mural Project, #RVA Street Art Festival, and commissioned artists of this colorful river city.
 Click To Tweet